 Workspace window.

-In this mode a new project gets created from a template selected in the Project Wizard.
-The created project is ready to be compiled and run on a target:
+In this mode a new project is created from a template selected in the Project Wizard.
+The created project is ready to be compiled and run on a target.
+Note: The project wizard is different depending on the toolsuite selected.

 An existing project can be edited by adding or removing files from it.